Do Pointless Things

 There’s no way I could have known that drawing silly animals would lead me to write that book.

-The point of doing pointless things is precisely that you _ don’t know_ the point.
+The point of doing pointless things is that you don’t know the point.

 You can’t predict it.
 It might pay off right away, or years from now, or never at all.
 But you do it anyway, because it’s fun, or because it’s satisfying some tiny curiosity in you, or just because you can.